Topics: Culture + Society

 If slighted, even if not overtly hurt, he seeks revenge and makes everyone scared of retaliation.
 “You can imagine with all the lying, deceiving, bullying, breaking rules one would expect some kind of remorse.
 But not Charlie.
 Not only does he not seem to care, but he gets really fired up and threatens revenge on anyone who opposes him.
 He is scary.
 Partly because he hangs out with bad kids.
 But he just will not let his anger go, and I can tell you kids and all sorts of adults are really afraid of him.
 So, many just let him go on without getting in his way.
 Hey, we’re scared at home and scared about his threats to his brother and sister.”

 Now let me put on my shrink hat.

 First, any parent should be worried about a kid like Charlie.
 If Charlie had only one of the behaviors described above, concern is warranted.
-And if he has all of these, any reasonable parent would attempt some form of punishment, restrictions, attempts at remediation, and if they failed, bring him in for evaluation and treatment.
+And if he has all of these, any reasonable parent would attempt some form of redirection, restrictions, attempts at remediation, and if they failed, bring him in for evaluation and treatment.

 So in the context of Charlie, why am I looking at President Trump?
 Why should this be important for parents?

 It’s one thing to care for a kid like Charlie at home.
 But parents also worry about the bigger picture.
 What may be influencing our kids at a larger, societal level?

 Well, let’s switch gears.
 Let’s talk about Donald Trump.